E-Newsletter on Reforming Criminal Justices Responses to Battering

 The Blueprint Bulletin provides you with tools to support your work.
 Each issue features information about Blueprint foundations, updates on Blueprint communities, and ideas about how to identify and address disparate outcomes.

 Praxis can advise you on the adaptation and implementation of the Blueprint and/or to assist you in using aspects of the Blueprint response in your community.
-Access our Blueprint Clearinghouse to learn more about Blueprint training, TA, information, strategies, and research.
+Access our Blueprint Clearinghouse to learn more about Blueprint training, consulting, information, strategies, and research.

 Welcome Cache County, UT!

 Resources Related to Data Collection